ofiwg/libfabric/man/fi_tagged.3.md

   set is used to retrieve a previously claimed message.

-  In order to use the FI_CLAIM flag, an application must supply a struct fi_context structure as the context for the receive operation.
+  In order to use the FI_CLAIM flag, an application must supply a struct fi_context structure as the context for the receive operation, or a struct fi_recv_context in the case of buffered receives.
 The same fi_context structure used for an FI_PEEK + FI_CLAIM operation must be used by the paired FI_CLAIM request.

+  This flag also applies to endpoints configured for FI_BUFFERED_RECV or FI_VARIABLE_MSG.
+When set, it is used to retrieve a tagged message that was buffered by the provider.
+See Buffered Tagged Receives section for details.

 *FI_DISCARD*
-: This flag must be used in conjunction with either FI_PEEK or FI_CLAIM.
+: This flag may be used in conjunction with either FI_PEEK or FI_CLAIM.
   If this flag is used in conjunction with FI_PEEK, it indicates if the peek request completes successfully -- indicating that a matching message was located -- the message is discarded by the provider, as the data is not needed by the application.
-This flag may also be used in conjunction with FI_CLAIM in order to retrieve and discard a message previously claimed using an FI_PEEK + FI_CLAIM request.
+This flag may also be used in conjunction with FI_CLAIM in order to discard a message previously claimed using an FI_PEEK + FI_CLAIM request.

+  This flag also applies to endpoints configured for FI_BUFFERED_RECV or FI_VARIABLE_MSG.
+When set, it indicates that the provider should free a buffered messages.
+See Buffered Tagged Receives section for details.

   If this flag is set, the input buffer(s) and length parameters are ignored.